How to start a business in Texas

 Register your business

-Registering your business in Texas makes your business official and authorizes you to operate in the state.
-The process depends on your business structure.
+Registering your business in Texas makes it official and authorizes you to operate in the state.
+The process and fees depend on your business structure.

-- Pay the filing fee (varies by county)
+- Pay the filing fee, which varies by county.

-- Enter your business name, address, start date, purpose, and director names
+- Enter your business name, address, start date, purpose, and director or member names.

 Here are the filing fees by business structure: